wandb/docs/docs/tutorials/monai_3d_segmentation.md

 wandb.log({"Tumor-Segmentation-Data": table})
 ```

-The data appears to us on our W&B dashboard in an interactive tabular format.
-We can see each channel of a particular slice from a data volume overlayed with the respective segmentation mask in each row.
-Let us write [Weave queries](https://docs.wandb.ai/guides/weave) to filter the data on our table and focus on one particular row.
+The data appears on the W&B dashboard in an interactive tabular format.
+We can see each channel of a particular slice from a data volume overlaid with the respective segmentation mask in each row.
+You can write [Weave queries](https://docs.wandb.ai/guides/weave) to filter the data on the table and focus on one particular row.

 | ![An example of how the data is logged in tables](@site/static/images/tutorials/monai/viz-1.gif) |
 |:--:|